 State Court Interpreter Certification

-Although the requirements vary from state-to-state, you’ll need to pass a written and oral exam in English and a foreign language.
+Although the requirements vary from state to state, you’ll need to pass a written and oral exam in English and a foreign language.
 State courts offer these exams.
-Many states also recognize certification through the Consortium for Language Access in Courts as well as the National Association of Judiciary Interpreters and Translators.
+Many states also recognize certification through the Consortium for Language Access in Courts and the National Association of Judiciary Interpreters and Translators.

 However, certification exams aren’t available for every language.
 If your state doesn’t offer a certification for your language, you may qualify to become a registered court interpreter.